ezra-obiwale/this-js/doc/md/events.md

     Where the function returns nothing, boolean `TRUE` is assumed.

-### Models
+### Models (before)

 -   #### model.create
     Called before a create request is sent after a form is submitted..
-The context is the form which was submitted or passed into [`save()`](./js-model.md#save).
+The context is the form which was submitted or passed into [`Model.save()`](./js-model.md#save).

-    The function receives a parameter - the data object passed into [`save()`](./js-model.md#save).
+    The function receives a parameter - the data object passed into [`Model.save()`](./js-model.md#save).

     The expected return is either an object which appended to the form data before sending the request or a boolean where false means sending should be canceled.

     If an object is returned, existing data in the form may be overwritten if keys exist as names

     Where the function returns nothing, boolean `TRUE` is assumed.

 -   #### model.delete
     Called before a delete request is sent on a model.
 The context is the HTMLElement of the model within which the delete button was clicked.

-    The expected return is a boolean where false means rendering should continue with the received data
+    The expected return is a boolean where false means rendering should continue with the received data.

     Where the function returns nothing, boolean `TRUE` is assumed.

 -   #### model.update
     Called before an update request is sent after a form is submitted.
-The context is the form which was submitted or passed into [`save()`](./js-model.md#save).
+The context is the form which was submitted or passed into [`Model.save()`](./js-model.md#save).

-    The function receives a parameter - the data object passed into [`save()`](./js-model.md#save)
+    The function receives a parameter - the data object passed into [`Model.save()`](./js-model.md#save)

     The expected return is either an object which appended to the form data before sending the request or a boolean where false means sending should be canceled.